SDavenia/AP_spoon/python/python_exam_questions.md

-[I consider c++ more important, so there are less python questions than c++ ones, and no advanced questions.
-I will compile all the c++ questions into one file before New Year.
-At the exam, the questions will come in random order (to make it harder to cheat).]

 How do you create markdown cell in Jupyter? (with keyboard commands)

 How do you delete a cell in Jupyter (with keyboard command)?